brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 left part of the brain.
 If your plane spacing (i.e., the z-depth is 5 microns), and your in-plane resolution is 2x2 microns, then the voxel sizes would be `5 2 2`.

+## Napari 3D Orientation for brainrender

+napari v0.6.0 and later use a **right-handed 3D coordinate system** by default, however brainrender expects a **left-handed system**, so 3D visualisations may appear mirrored (left-right flipped).

+To fix this:

+1. Right-click the **Toggle 2D/3D view** button in the bottom-left corner.
+2. Select the pre-0.6.0 default: **away, down, right**.

+This ensures correct visualisation in brainrender.
+For more details on napari’s 3D axis directions and handedness, see the [napari documentation](https://napari.org/stable/guides/handedness.html).